kushalchaka/lyric-importer/README.md

 # lyric-importer
 import lyrics for local flac files

+- recursively searching subdirectories is mostly working

 work in progress

 known issues
-- does not work with subdirectories (in progress)
 - some issues with syncing timestamps to lyrics (not in my control)
 - not autoapplying lyrics to flac (in progress)